 Why is my Samsung TV not reading my USB?

-Samsung TVs choke when a drive tops 4,000 files (8,000 for QLED/SUHD).
-Delete a few, reformat to FAT32, and try again.
-If that fails, swap cables or ports—sometimes the issue is purely physical.
+Samsung TVs cap file counts at 4,000 for Full HD models and 8,000 for QLED/SUHD models.
+Trim some files, reformat to FAT32, and try again.
+If it still fails, swap cables or ports—sometimes the issue is as simple as a loose connection.

 How do I get my USB to work on my TV?

-It’s simple: plug in the drive, grab the remote, and switch to Source > USB.
-If the TV still ignores it, trim the file count and reformat the drive to FAT32.
+It’s simple: insert the drive, use the remote to choose Source > USB, and browse your files.
+If the TV doesn’t recognize it, reduce the file count and reformat the drive to FAT32.

 Do smart TVs have USB ports?